acmucsd/hackschool-fa22/README.md

 This is the main repository for ACM @ UCSD's Hack School in Fall 2022.

-## Preparing for Hack School

-We'll add more resources here soon!

 ## Slides and Resources

 As the series goes on, we'll add the slides, recordings, and code here!